Flinn Scholarship Benefits and Expectations

 In return for this grant, the Scholars Program expects Flinn Scholars to contribute significantly to the quality of university life, reflecting their individual talents, interests, and potential.
 Flinn Scholars are expected to exhibit, through academic achievement and personal responsibility, conduct consistent with the principles and ambitions which led the Scholars Program to choose the student for this award.

 The total value of each scholarship award is established by the Scholars Program annually in consultation with university officials.
 For 2021 recipients, this scholarship award carries an estimated value of more than $120,000 over eight semesters (not including summer sessions), subject to annual renewal criteria.
 The Flinn Scholarship represents a partnership between the Flinn Foundation Scholarship Program LLC and Arizona’s three public universities, and the monetary award itself is a partnership, with a specific set of benefits:

 Tuition and Fees:

-- Each Flinn Scholar’s university provides the Scholar an award that covers the cost of base and differential undergraduate tuition, as well as mandatory fees and other college-specific fees for eight semesters.
+- Each Flinn Scholar’s selected university provides the Scholar an award that covers the cost of base and differential undergraduate tuition, as well as mandatory fees and other college-specific fees for eight semesters.
 Renewal is subject to university criteria.

-- The Flinn Foundation Scholarship Program LLC provides each Scholar a “semester funds” award of $6,750 per semester for eight semesters towards the cost of room and board expenses in a campus residence hall and, following the freshman year, toward the cost of a campus residence hall or private, university-approved accommodations.
+- The Flinn Foundation Scholarship Program LLC provides each Scholar a “Semester Funds” award of $6,750 per semester for eight semesters towards the cost of room and board expenses in a campus residence hall and, following the freshman year, toward the cost of a campus residence hall or private, university-approved accommodations.